-PAN UK has worked in West and Central Africa for more than 15 years, supporting thousands of farmers to grow organic cotton.
-We work with local groups – like OBEPAB in Benin, ENDA in Senegal and PAN Mali – to provide funding, technical support and training.
-We have two active organic cotton projects at the moment – supporting almost 2,000 farmers in Benin and 2,000 in Ethiopia.
+PAN UK has worked in Africa for more than 20 years, supporting thousands of farmers to grow organic cotton.
+We work with local groups – like OBEPAB in Benin and PAN-Ethiopia in Ethiopia – to provide funding, technical support and training.

-We provide extension services, teaching farmers how to grow healthy crops and training them in non-chemical pest control, including ecology and entomology to recognize and manage pests.
-According to Simon Ferrigno, a specialist consultant on Sustainable & Organic Farm Systems, OBEPAB has the ‘best extension and farmer support services in Africa.’
+We provide extension services, teaching farmers how to grow healthy crops and training them in non-chemical pest control, including ecology and entomology to recognise and manage pests and boost beneficial insects.

 We provide training and advice to help villages establish co-operatives.
 These give communities a structure through which they can effectively articulate their needs to local government, share learning, and negotiate better deals with suppliers and traders.

 We conduct research into innovative pest control technologies that boost cotton yields and reduce reliance on pesticides.
-For example, we have developed a harmless spray (made from fermented local food ingredients) that farmers can make themselves, which attracts beneficial insects into cotton fields to control pests.
-This spray, combined with our training programme, has helped farmers to control pesticides, yet maintain yields comparable to their conventional neighbors.
-Not only has this reduced their exposure to pesticides, but also it has also improved the profitability of their cotton.
-Find out more about our food spray technique.
+We have developed a harmless food spray (made from local ingredients) which attracts beneficial insects into cotton fields to control pests.

-Our organic cotton farmers typically grow more than 20 other food and cash crops as part of their organic system.
+Our organic cotton farmers typically grow more than 15 other food and cash crops as part of their organic system.
 This means that they are not entirely reliant on cotton to feed their families.
-This strategy is less risky than monocrop cotton production as it spreads the risk among different crops.
-Also, crops can be harvested throughout the year, bringing a more even distribution of income to the household.

 Introducing Sustainable Cotton to Ethiopia